 The middle layer works as your insulator.
 This layer may keep you warm, but that doesn’t mean it has to weigh you down or cause you to overheat.

-That makes fleece the best middle layer—it traps heat while remaining breathable.
+That makes fleece the best middle layer — it traps heat while remaining breathable.
 A light down jacket is also a suitable middle layer, but it’s not ideal for strenuous activities, as it gets hot fast.
+Cotton also serves as a great middle layer when paired with an airy bottom layer.

 Top Layer